rotki/rotki/docs/usage_guide.rst

 At the bottom of this page you can see a table of all your OTC trades.

+By right clicking on a trade you get a context menu allowing you to either edit or delete the trade entry.

 Creating a Tax Report
 ======================